Scientists announce dire wolf has been brought back from extinction

-Colossal Biosciences’ chief executive Ben Lamm called the development a ‘massive milestone’.

-The dire wolf – an extinct animal made famous in the TV series Game of Thrones – has been brought back from extinction after more than 10,000 years, a biotech start-up has announced.
+The extinct animal was made famous in the TV series Game of Thrones

+The dire wolf has been brought back from extinction after more than 10,000 years, a U.S. biotech start-up has announced.

-Texas company Colossal Biosciences said on Monday its researchers had used cloning and gene-editing based on two ancient samples of dire wolf DNA to birth three modern dire wolf pups – two six-month-old males named Romulus and Remus and a three-month-old female named Khaleesi.
+On Monday, Colossal Biosciences, based in Texas, said its researchers had successfully facilitated the birth of three modern dire wolf pups – two six-month-old males named Romulus and Remus and a three-month-old female named Khaleesi.
+The extinct species was recently made famous on the TV series Game of Thrones.

+The company achieved this feat using cloning and gene-editing techniques based on two ancient dire wolf DNA samples.

 Colossal’s chief executive Ben Lamm called the development a “massive milestone”.

-He said in a statement: “I could not be more proud of the team.
-This massive milestone is the first of many coming examples demonstrating that our end-to-end de-extinction technology stack works.
+“I could not be more proud of the team.
+This massive milestone is the first of many coming examples demonstrating that our end-to-end de-extinction technology stack works,” he said.

 “Our team took DNA from a 13,000 year old tooth and a 72,000 year old skull and made healthy dire wolf puppies.